Search for a target by name (Search everywhere)

 To see the results of your search in the Find tool window, click the Open in Find tool window icon on the window toolbar.
 This icon is disabled when you search in the Actions scope.

 Search for files and folders

 Press Ctrl+Shift+N and start typing your query, CamelCase and snake_case are supported.
 The list shrinks as you type.

 Select the file or folder you need and press Enter.
 If you selected a file, WebStorm opens it in a new editor tab.
 If you are searching for a folder, WebStorm opens the Project tool window with the caret at the selected folder.

 Search for commands

 You can search for commands that control the settings related to appearance and behavior of WebStorm.
-For commands, you can turn the corresponding settings on and off straight from the search window. for actions WebStorm gives you quick access to the Settings / Preferences Dialog.
+For commands, you can turn the corresponding settings on and off straight from the search window.
+For actions WebStorm gives you quick access to the Settings.